Carolyn T Kutchyera

 From a child, my life has always included dogs.
 From puppies to seniors, we’ve adopted dogs and welcomed them into our lives.
 While each stage of life benefits from massage and hydrotherapy, it was with my very dear senior dog that I explored these modalities.

 Senior’s needs vary, often requiring assistance and support of their declining physical abilities.
-To this end, I acheived my Canine Massage certification in 2012.
+To this end, I achieved my Canine Massage certification in 2012.

 My interest in hydrotherapy began with bringing my own dog, Bubba, a 14 year old GSP, to work with Carolyn.
 When he began having difficulties supporting his hind end, our Veterinarian suggested swimming to build muscle mass in a non-weight bearing environment.
 He improved immensely and in the last year of his life, he was able to continue and enjoy the outings he so loved.